 The Postretirement Plan provides postretirement medical benefits and life insurance to certain "grandfathered" unionized employees.
 Employees hired after December 31, 2000 are not eligible to participate in the Postretirement Plan.
 The Postretirement Plan is contributory, with contributions required at the same rate as active employees.
 Benefit eligibility under the plan reduces at age 65 from a defined benefit to a defined dollar cap based upon years of service.
-As of December 31, 2016, the Postretirement Plan's accumulated projected benefit obligation was \$5.4 million and is recorded on the Company's consolidated balance sheet in other liabilities.
-The Company's funding policy is to make the minimum annual contribution required by applicable regulations.
-For the three months ended March 31, 2017, the Postretirement Plan's net periodic expense was \$104,000, comprised of \$50,000 of interest cost, \$21,000 of service cost and \$33,000 of amortization expense.
-For the three months ended March 31, 2016, the Postretirement Plan's net periodic expense was \$47,000, comprised of \$35,000 of interest cost and \$12,000 of service cost.
+As of December 31, 2016, the Postretirement Plan's accumulated projected benefit obligation was \$5.4 million and is recorded on the Company's consolidated balance sheet in other noncurrent liabilities.
+The Company's funding policy is to make the minimum annual contributions that are required by applicable regulations.